-During the year 2018, Spacecom AS acquired 100% of the shares of Spacecom Trans AS from the Company and the non-controlling shareholders, for a total consideration of Eur 30,100 thousand (equivalent to RUB 2,391,761 thousand), out of which RUB 837,116 thousand were attributed to the non-controlling interest.
-An amount of RUB 180,281 thousand was paid within 2020 (2019: RUB 450,934 thousand), which includes interest accrued on the balance payable, resulting in the full settlement of the amount due.
+During the year 2018, Spacecom AS acquired 100% of the shares of Spacecom Trans AS from the Company and the noncontrolling shareholders, for a total consideration of Eur 30,100 thousand (equivalent to RUB 2,391,761 thousand), out of which RUB 837,116 thousand were attributed to the non-controlling interest.
+Within the year 2020, an amount of RUB 180,281 thousand was paid, which included interest accrued on the balance payable, resulting in the full settlement of the amount due.